Hover over the buttons to see the contents of each page.

 Common Misconceptions

-“Lisa is only good at C6″
+“Lisa is only good at C6.”

 “Lisa takes too long to set up.”

 These two are the biggest misconceptions.
-Once you learn how to efficiently stack 3 Conductive stacks with a single Tap Elemental Skill (tE, Tap E) via Lisa’s Bounce Tech or by other means, her relative effectiveness without C6 is much more apparent.
+Once you learn how to efficiently stack Conductive stacks with a single Tap Elemental Skill (tE, Tap E) via Lisa's Bounce Tech or by other means, her relative effectiveness without C6 is much more apparent.
 As you get more familiar with her kit, “setting up” will take up only around the same amount of time that any other character would.

-“Lisa needs a shielder to operate.”
+“Lisa needs a Shielder to operate.”

 In a similar vein to the previous claims, a properly maximized Hold Elemental Skill (hE, h#E, Hold E) can be quickly stacked using Lisa's Bounce Tech.
 Additionally, some people are unaware that her Hold Elemental Skill can be released when the inner circle aligns with the outer radius—this takes approximately 1.9 seconds.

-As for Shields, although a Shielder can be helpful to some, mandating one to even use Lisa is never necessary as the choice to use one is often conditional or by one’s discretion.
+As for shields, although a Shielder can be helpful to some, mandating one to even use Lisa is never necessary as the choice to use one is often conditional or by one’s discretion.

-“Lisa’s Elemental Burst has bad knockback.”
+“Lisa’s Elemental Burst has a bad knockback.”

 Colloquially, there is the assumption that her Elemental Burst (Burst, Q) innately knockbacks enemies.
 This is false.
 In reality, connections from her Burst effectively only induce a knockback if enemies are airborne.
 Otherwise, if enemies are either grounded or bulky enough to withstand a brief knockback from either Crowd Control (CC) or from sheer size, her infamous “knockback” becomes non-existent.